Blurred Lines (album)

 Blurred Lines is the sixth studio album by American singer-songwriter Robin Thicke.
 It was first released in Germany on July 12, 2013, and released in the United States on July 30, 2013, by Star Trak Entertainment and Interscope Records.
 The album features guest appearances from T.I., Pharrell, Kendrick Lamar and 2 Chainz. will.i.am also features as a guest writer on the track "Give It 2 U" and also serves as a producer on the tracks "Feel Good" and "Go Stupid 4 U".

 The album debuted at number 1 on both the US and UK albums charts.
 The album was nominated at the 56th Annual Grammy Awards for Best Pop Vocal Album.

 Background

-Thicke detailed the album's concept in an interview with The Breakfast Club, "The album is titled Blurred Lines.
+Thicke detailed the album's concept in an interview with The Breakfast Club, stating, "The album is titled Blurred Lines.
 I've realized as I've gotten older that we all think we're living either in a black or white world, or on a straight path, but most of us are living right in between those straight lines.
 And everything you thought you knew, the older you get, you realize, 'Damn, I don't know nothing about this.
 I better pay attention, I better listen and keep learning.'
 So I think that, that's what I've been realizing these past few years."